 The new sketch comedy group “Discount Tuna” has been on the scene for just under a year, but their work is already being recognized for their hilarious efforts.
 On Tuesday, June 27 and Wednesday, June 28, the comedy troupe will partner with Richmond’s Coalition Theater for two special performances.
 And just to spice things up these original shows will not only involve audience participation, but also feature explicit content.

 This is a presentation that I gave at Longwood’s 2017 Student Presentation for Undergraduate Research, as part of COMM 345: Media Globalization.

-This article originally appeared in the Rotunda.
+This article originally appeared in the Rotunda on 4/16/17.
 An archive is here.
 Photos by Ann Polek, Photo Editor.
 LCVA began exhibiting work on Thursday.
 It has now been 72 years since the Auschwitz death camp was liberated by Allied forces, and Richmond-based photographer Dean Whitbeck is helping to tell the stories of some of the… Continue reading Richmond-based photographer pays tribute to Holocaust survivor